raspberrypilearning/target-practice/en/step_3.md

 --- task ---

-The largest part of the target will be a blue **circle** using the `ellipse()` function.
+The largest part of the target will be a blue **circle** made by using the `ellipse()` function.
 An ellipse is a shape with a single side and no corners.
 It can be squashed, like an oval, or perfecly round, like a circle.

-Ellipse needs **x** and **y** coordinates, width and height.
-The **x** and **y** coordinates of an ellipse are the centre position.
+An ellipse needs `x` and `y` coordinates, width, and height.
+The `x` and `y` coordinates of an ellipse are the centre position.

-The blue circle will cover over the brown triangle where they overlap, because it was drawn later.
+The blue circle will cover the brown triangle where they overlap, because the circle was drawn later.

 **Tip:** To make a circle the **width** and **height** must be the same.